hemanta212/blogger-cli/docs/customizing.md

     - [indexes](#indexes)
 3. [Dynamic templating](#Dynamic-templating)

-## Customizing css
+## Customizing CSS
-You can customize the default css by simply going to css folder in your blog folder and changing it.
-Yeah that's it.
-For adding new css, fonts, js files see below in adding snippets.
+You can customize the default CSS by simply going to the 'css' folder in your blog folder and changing it.
+Yeah, that's it.
+For adding new CSS, fonts, js files see below in adding snippets.
 Look [here](#adding-static-files) for adding new.

 ## Customizing templates
-Templates are code snippets that are inserted to the html while converting your files.. eg disqus.html and google_analytics.html are template files that store respective snippets.
+Templates are code snippets that are inserted to the HTML while converting your files.. eg disqus.html and google_analytics.html are template files that store respective snippets.

 First export all templates to your blog's root dir
 ```